Viktoria Orsi Toth: Early and personal life

 Orsi Toth was born on 14 August 1990 in Budapest, Hungary.
 Her parents were both athletes; her father, Laszlo, was a decathlete who represented Hungary in international events, while her mother, Agnese, played basketball for the Hungary national team and in Italy's Serie A. They both later became physical education teachers.
 Orsi Toth has two siblings: her brother, Lorenzo, was a track and field athlete who ran the 800 metres; her younger sister, Reka, was a silver medalist at the 2017 European U20 Beach Volleyball Championships, and has played NCAA Division I indoor volleyball for the Coastal Carolina Chanticleers (2018) and beach volleyball for the Loyola Marymount Lions (since 2019).

 Orsi Toth was five when her parents moved the family to Italy for their careers, eventually settling down in Santeramo in Colle.
 Growing up, Orsi Toth played various sports including swimming, ballet and taekwondo.
 She had originally aspired to take after her father and become a heptathlete.
 However, she detested running and lacked access to track and field training facilities.
 She took up indoor volleyball instead as many of her friends were already playing it, even though her parents were initially against their daughter playing volleyball as Hungary does not have a strong tradition in the sport.
 Up until the 2005–06 season, she played in the youth ranks of a local sports club, Santeramo Sport, alongside Immacolata Sirressi.
 Orsi Toth credits Sirressi with making her become attracted to indoor volleyball, and the two later became teammates on the Italy women's national under-18 and under-20 teams, as well as in the Serie A1 club Tena Volley Santeramo.

 Orsi Toth is a naturalized Italian citizen.
 Although she grew up in Italy, she still converses in Hungarian with her parents.
-She has been a member of the Centro Sportivo Aeronautica Militare since September 2015, with the current rank of Airman First Class (Primo Aviere).
-Off the court, Orsi Toth has a very shy personality.
+She has been a member of the Centro Sportivo Aeronautica Militare since September 2015 with the current rank of Airman First Class (Primo Aviere).
+Off the court, Orsi Toth has described herself as shy.